Dr4g0nsoul/TunicRandomizer/README.md

 ## Missing items to be added in the randomization pool
 - Shop Items
 - Pages

+## How to install
+- Be sure to use the Windows Steam version of Tunic
+- Download the latest version of Bepinex IL2CPP (Bleeding Edge): https://builds.bepinex.dev/projects/bepinex_be
+- Extract Bepinex into the Game folder
+- Start the game once (This should add more Folders inside the BepInEx Folder located in the Game folder)
+- Copy the randomizer dll into BepInEx/plugins
+- Start Tunic again and start a new game

 ## Useful hints
 - Randomization does NOT prevent softlocks as of yet.
 Use Keyboard Button I to spawn bombs if you are stuck at the beginning (with the cost of half of your HP :P).